hychiang73/ipio_touch_driver/README.md

 In this case the slave address is 0x41, and the name of table calls **tchip,ilitek**. **touch,irq-gpio** and **touch,reset-gpio** represent INT pin and RESET pin separately.

 # Release Note
+* V1.0.3.9
+  * Fully support 7807G (I2C/PSI).
+  * Add enable_irq_wake & disable_irq to solve deep sleep.
+  * Remove the judge of max threshold in short test.
+  * Support 0xAF tag with Hex file.
+  * Fix the bug when parsing benchmark and notetype.
+  * Add a note to dump PC counter.
+  * Add a note to dump real-time delta and raw data.
+  * Add printk with KERN_CONT.
+  * Update formulation in open test sp.
+  * Fix wrong result that showed up pass when retry didn't enable.
+  * Fix crash when apk called the node to run mp.
+  * Add spi speed up for 7807G.

 * V1.0.3.8
   * expaned block info from 4 to 6 and add new type 0xAF.
   * Add reading OTP & ANA ID.